rpavlov/overbond/README.md

 # Assumptions

 * A well-formed CSV input.
-* Usable data, in terms of bond terms and presence of government bonds.
+* Usable data, for bond terms and actual presence of government bond rows.

 # TODO